nikoschalikias/STM32F103C6_CAN2/tasks.md

 - [ ] 8.
 Update the source code and attempt to compile with mbed Keil-Studio
 - [ ] 9.
 Add Board Block diagram
 - [ ] 10.
 Create a slide describing the board connectivity
+- [ ] 11.
+Review and document the light-weight printf() function used